taoensso/carmine/README.md

 ![Performance comparison chart](https://github.com/ptaoussanis/carmine/raw/master/benchmarks/chart.png)

 Accession could not complete the requests.
 [Detailed benchmark information](https://docs.google.com/spreadsheet/ccc?key=0AuSXb68FH4uhdE5kTTlocGZKSXppWG9sRzA5Y2pMVkE) is available on Google Docs.
+Note that these numbers are for _unpipelined_ requests: you could do a _lot_ more with pipelining.

 In principle it should be possible to get close to the theoretical maximum performance of a JVM-based client.
 This will be an ongoing effort but please note that my first concern for Carmine is **performance-per-unit-power** rather than *absolute performance*.
 For example Carmine willingly pays a small throughput penalty to support binary-safe arguments and again for composable commands.